SAP-samples/teched2023-AD264/exercises/ex1/README.md

 <details>
 <summary>See how:</summary>

 On the `managed` aspect in `db/data-model.cds`, select _Go to References_ from the context menu.
-Expand `common.cds`, and check the `annotate...` entries until you find the `@title` annotations:
+Expand `common.cds` in the right-hand tree and check the `annotate managed` entries until you see the `@title` annotations:

 ![Dialog with all references of the managed aspect](assets/Editor-GoToReferences.png)

-You can see that the actual strings are fetched from a resource bundle that is addressed with a `{i18n>...}` key.
-See the [localization guide](https://cap.cloud.sap/docs/guides/i18n) for more.
+The actual strings seem to be fetched from a resource bundle that is addressed with a `{i18n>...}` key.
+See the [localization guide](https://cap.cloud.sap/docs/guides/i18n) for how this works.

 </details>